Lateral Inhibition in the Olfactory Bulb

 In collaboration with the Wachowiak Lab, we constructed a model of interglomerular inhibition, grounded in anatomical data, whose neural activity is driven by previously-published datasets of sensory inputs.
 We found that the canonical global inhibition model does not produce responses to stimuli that match experimental data and that selective inhibitory connections can be tuned (based on input statistics) to enhance decorrelation of similar stimuli.

-Effect of Connectivity Motifs on High Dimensional Odor Representations
+Effect of Connectivity Structures on High Dimensional Odor Representations

 The mushroom body is a learning and memory center in the drosophila brain that receives input from the olfactory system’s antennal lobe.
 The antennal lobe, much like the olfactory bulb, is comprised of functional units called glomeruli.
 Each glomerulus is associated with a set of projection neurons (PNs) that mediate feedforward excitation to the mushroom body’s 2000 Kenyon cells (KC).
 Previous theoretical studies have suggested that purely random PN-KC connections produce optimal KC odor representations.
 However, recent anatomical studies have argued that two distinct connectivity motifs may be present, giving the connectivity structure.

 In this study, we collaborated with the Caron Lab to examine what the proposed PN to KC connectivity motifs, bias and grouping, might have on KC representations of odors.
 We found that the motifs allowed for distinct features in representations of ethologically significant odors and in the overall discriminability (and its inverse, generalizability) of KC odor representations.

 A Multiscale Model of Connectivity Between Functional Units